-There are two courses open to Africa, accept the present world status quo and a long period of colonial status under the tutelage of the metropolitan centers of the world or work for their independence economically and by intellectually responding to the domestics and regional challenges they face.
+There are two courses open to Africa, accept the present world status quo and a long period of colonial status under the tutelage of the metropolitan centres of the world or work for their independence economically, and by intellectually responding to the domestic and regional challenges they face.

 It must be noted, the mobilization of political will and economic resources requires a persuasive theoretical rationale.

 - Charles Clark (2017) The 23 most powerful nations on earth.
 Business Insider Media UK (businessinder.com)

 - Rajini Kothari (1974) Footseps into the Future.
 World order models project, Simon & Schuster (simonandschuster.com)

 Emmanuel Tweneboah Senzu (Ph.D.), is a Professor of Economics and Finance.
 Head of Research, Frederic Bastiat Institute | Tsenzu@fbiresearchedu.org